Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 #### Monday, June 3

-Today my advisor and I talked about the first major three steps of the project.
+Today my advisor and I talked about the first three major steps of the project.

 **1. Add a new node/token/expression to the Abstract Syntax, so that whatever is parsed has a corresponding abstract syntax node to parse to.**

-While looking through the files, I believe the type of the this node will be a "HsExpr.HsExpr".
+While looking through the files, I believe the type of this node will be a "HsExpr.HsExpr".
 All of the abstract syntax files are in the ghc/compiler/hsSyn/ folder, however there are several, and my current task is to figure out which of these files to modify and how to do so.